 Taku has recorded with Dr. Dre (on the seminal 2001 album), Fleetwood Mac, Whitney Houston, Jay Z, The Temptations, Nelly Furtado, Stevie Nicks, Ziggy Marley, Jason Mraz, Josh Groban, Chromeo, and Lionel Richie, in addition to numerous major motion picture scores and soundtracks, television shows, and national commercials.
 He also acted as a consultant to Trent Reznor for the Nine Inch Nails “Lights In The Sky” world tour.

-Taku is a regular contributor to Modern Drummer and DRUM! magazines, was an instructor at the Thelonious Monk Institute of Jazz, has taught master classes and seminars at NYU, Carnegie Mellon University, and at the Percussive Arts Society International Convention (PASIC).
-He is currently an artist-in-residence at and Berklee College of Music.
-He has been featured in national campaigns for Guitar Center, and was included in ORIGIN Magazine's list of Top 100 Creatives.
+Taku is a regular contributor to DRUM!
+Magazine, the only percussionist on Modern Drummer Magazine's MD Pro Panel, was an instructor at the Thelonious Monk Institute of Jazz at USC, and has taught master classes at NYU, Carnegie Mellon University and Loyola University New Orleans College of Music + Fine Arts.
+He is currently an artist-in-residence at Berklee College of Music.
+In addition to this, Taku has been featured in national campaigns for Guitar Center, and was included in ORIGIN Magazine's list of Top 100 Creatives.

 " I love this guy! "